 Need to know how to make a drawstring bag for a gift bag, knitting or crochet bag, lunch bag… lingerie, shoe, make-up, jewelry, coins, maybe a small drawstring backpack, or little bag for any other reason?

 Sew up a delightful Drawstring Ditty Bag!
-This easy unlined bag tutorial features an optional sturdy false bag bottom that you can make so that your little bag always keeps that cute shape.
+This easy unlined drawstring bag tutorial is great for beginners and experienced crafters.
+It also gives instructions to make an optional sturdy false bag bottom that you can make so that your little bag always keeps that cute shape.